AltaArts/OpenWithMenu--Prism-Plugin/README.md

 ## **Plugin Usage**

 The OpenWithMenu plugin adds a new item to the right-click menu and a sub-menu to the Prism2 User Settings menu.
-This plugin allows users to open media files (both in the Media and Library tabs) using a program of choice.
+This plugin allows users to open various files (in the Scenefiles, Media and Library tabs) using a program of choice.
 Prism2's default action when double-clicking a media item is to open in the selected viewer, or the system's default.

 **Example usage:**  user needs to open a .png with Photoshop to edit, but then open with fSpy for the alignment.